 - Vegetable marketing outlets and training through Farmers’ Markets, CSA and Restaurant sales

 - A cultural community space for refugees from Burma to come together, strengthen community and preserve agricultural and cultural traditions while simultaneously transitioning to new lives in N.C.

-Transplanting Traditions Community Farm seeks to support the local community by providing educational opportunities and space to grow and market healthy, affordable and culturally appropriate foods.
+Transplanting Traditions Community Farm supports the refugee community by providing educational opportunities and space to grow and market healthy, affordable and culturally appropriate foods.
 We strive to create innovative marketing activities that mutually benefit new American refugee farmers and low-income consumers.

 Refugee and immigrant youth growing up in the U.S. face unique challenges but have the potential to develop into leaders and ambassadors for their communities.
 Our programs strive to teach refugee and immigrant youth culturally appropriate leadership development skills and the importance of engaging in a socially equitable and sustainable food system.

 The Transplanting Traditions Community Farm is a collaboration between the Orange County Partnership for Young Children and the Triangle Land Conservancy.
 The farm is located on a 269 acre former farm managed by the Triangle Land Conservancy called the Irvin Nature Preserve.
 The site was donated in 2007 by the estate of Elinor Moore Irvin with the request that the farm continue to be used for educational farming activities.
 The partnership between the Triangle Land Conservancy and Transplanting Traditions is a unique partnering that supports local agriculture.